 Air quality data monitoring in Iraq for three Governorates Duhok in the North, Baghdad in the Center, and Basra in the South , was recorded and documented daily in Table (1) from March 1, to March 31, 2026 , as shown follows in Table (1).
 The daily readings for air quality monitoring in three Iraqi Governorates: under study , where .the numbers highlighted in red between (100 and 150) indicate an ( Unhealthy for Sensitive ) index, while the red numbers between (151 and 200) indicate ( Unhealthy ) index and the numbers (201 and 300) indicate to (Very Unhealthy)index according to the air quality index guide shown in Fig. (2).

 It should be noted that all readings were recorded at midday between 1:00 and 2:00 PM for the three Iraqi Governorates under study, so that the reading should be recorded under the same conditions.

+Table (1)- Shows the daily readings for air quality monitoring in three Iraqi Governorates: Duhok in the North, Baghdad in the Center, and Basra in the South.
+The numbers highlighted in red between (100 and 150) indicate an ( Unhealthy for Sensitive ) index, while the red numbers between (151 and 200) indicate to ( Unhealthy ) index and the red numbers (201 and 300) indicate to (Very Unhealthy) index according to the air quality index guide shown in Fig. (2).